AnglyPascal/ThreadCSO/examples/README.md

    -d enable the debugger (false)

-   `--` Remaining parameters are particle specs of the form `<radius>@<x>,<y>`.
-If none are given, then 2×P×S are made at random.
+   `--` the remaining parameters are taken to be particle specifications of the form `<radius>@<x>,<y>`.

-For example:
+A total of 2×P×S particles participates in the simulation.
+The initial positions of the non-specified particles are chosen randomly.
+Their initial radii are intended to give a decent range that depends on the numbers of particles and the width of the display.

+Default example

+        runMain Particles                          # 4 workers 8 particles

+This is the one to play with first.
+Try making one of the particles very dense; then try setting `Repel`, and/or setting the wall's momentum multiplier to a fraction > 1.

+Other examples:

+  * Two very large particles managed by a single worker

+        runMain Particles P 1 -- 250@150,150 40@200,200

+  * Larger numbers of particles

         runMain Particles s -9 P 40                # 80 particles, G = 6.79E-9
         runMain Particles S 4  P 40  w=1800 h=1000 # 320 particles, G = 6.79E-11

 Things can get a bit hectic when gravitation is high and there are lots of particles; but you can moderate behaviour from the control panel of the viewer.
-When there are too many particles on a small screen they can become indistinguishable -- the screen just looks like a greenish blob.
-Some action can be generated by changing the densities of one or more particles (just click on the green a few times at random).
+When there are too many particles on a small screen they can be indistinguishable at first -- the screen just looks like a greenish blob.

-Bernard Sufrin, Oxford, 2011 and 2017
+THis is remedied by